MicrosoftDocs/appcenter-docs/docs/analytics/overview.md

 Engagement measures the daily sessions per user and session duration.

 A **session** is defined as the time from the app coming to foreground to the last event before going to the background.
-If no custom events are identified within 5 minutes in a session, the session will not be counted.
+If no custom events are identified within 5 minutes in a session, the session won't be counted.

 Analytics will offer you the following information: